cometbft/qa-infra/README.md

 ### Start the network

 After you have set up the infrastructure, you need to setup the experiment.
+There are two ways of doing this, using the script `scripts/runtests.py` to automates part of it or not.

+#### Using `scripts/runtests.py`

-The script `scripts/runtests.py` automates this step.
-If you are using it, execute it now to update your experiment setup according to your templates.
+Execute the script once to update your experiment setup according to your templates.
 Use the `-s` flag to run it just once, as in the following, and then skip to (#execute-the-load-test).

     ```bash
     python3 runtests.py -l log.log -o flood_options.json -s
     ```

-Otherwise, execute the following steps.
+2. Create the VMs for the validators and Prometheus as specified in the manifest file.
+    Be sure to use your actual DO token and SSH key fingerprints for the `do_token` and `do_ssh_keys` variables.

+    ```bash
+    make terraform-apply
+    ```

+    After creating the DO droplets, this command will generate two files with information about the IP addresses of the nodes: an Ansible inventory file `./ansible/hosts`, and `./ansible/testnet/infrastructure-data.json` for E2E's `runner` tool.

+3. Install all necessary software on the created VMs using Ansible

+    ```bash
+    make ansible-install
+    ```

+4. Initialize the Prometheus instance

+    ```bash
+    make prometheus-init
+    ```

+#### Without the script

 1. Set up the test you will run in the `experiment.mk` file:
     1. Set the path to your manifest file in the variable `MANIFEST`.